machbarschaft/machbarschaft/README.md

 <a href="Verhaltensempfehlungen_für_MACHBAR_EINKAUF.pdf"><img src="Verhaltensregeln.PNG"></a>

 ### Roadmap MACHBARSCHAFT

-<i>Note: This section is still work in progress.
-It hasn't been translated into English yet, and formulations are still being improved.
-Please check back later again.</i>

 #### Phase 1: BUILD + LAUNCH

 ##### Use Cases:

-* Einkäufe und Erledigungen für den Alltag im Ausnahmezustand
+* Shopping and errands for everyday life in a state of emergency

-##### Tech/ Plattform:
+##### Tech/platform:

-* Machbarschafts-Telefonnummer
+* Machbarschaft phone number
-* Bot/ KI
+* Bot/AI
-* Machbarschafts-App
+* Machbarschaft App

-##### Kommunikation:
+##### Communication/Marketing:

-* Zielgruppe ältere Menschen (Nachbar:innen): Postwurfsendung jeder Haushalt, Flyer im Supermarkt, Radio / Lokale Tages-/Zeitungen
+* Target group older people (Nachbar:innen): Direct mail from each household, flyers in the supermarket, radio / local daily newspapers
-* Zielgruppe jüngere Menschen (Machbar:innen): Social Media Marketing, OOH und TV über Partnerschaften, Flyer im Supermarkt
+* Target group younger people (Machbar:in) Social Media Marketing, OOH and TV via partnerships, flyers in the supermarket

 #### Phase 2: SCALE

 ##### Use Cases:

-* Neue Services, z.B.
-Hunde ausführen oder Dinge leihen und tauschen
+* New services, e.g. walking dogs or borrowing and exchanging things

 ##### Tech/ Plattform:

-* Ausbau der App und Ausweitung auf digitale Risikogruppen: Anfragen stellen und annehmen per App
-* Entwicklung von Tech Back-end Lösung für Voice-/Telefon-Bestell-Service für Supermärkte (Abholung über Machbar:innen, Supermarkt-Lieferanten oder andere Lieferdienste)
+* Expansion of the app and extension to digital risk groups: Make and accept requests via App
+* Development of Tech Back-end solution for voice/telephone ordering service for supermarkets (pickup via Machbar:in in-store, supermarket suppliers or other delivery services)

-##### Partnerschaften:
+##### Partnerships:

-* mit anderen Nachbarschafts-Diensten
+* With other neighborhood services
 * Rotary Club
-* Münchner Freiwillige eV und andere Organisationen in div Städten
+* Münchner Freiwillige eV and other organizations in cities

-##### Kommunikation:
+##### Communication/Marketing:

-* Weiterführung der Kommunikation, ggf.
-Einbindung von geeigneten Influencern für die junge Zielgruppe
+* Continuation of the communication, if necessary integration of suitable influencers for the young target group

 #### Phase 3: EXPAND (Post-Corona)

-##### Use Cases und Features:
+##### Use Cases and features:

-* Handwerker-Services
-* Nachbarschafts-Event-Planung und Community Gardening/ Farming
-* Vermittlung von Pflegekräften und Haushalts-Services
-* Hilfe für chronisch Kranke
-* Arzttermine buchen
+* Craftsman Services
-* Friseur/ Kosmetik/ Reha buchen
+* Neighbourhood event planning and community gardening/farming
+* Placement of nursing staff and household services
+* Help for the chronically ill
+* Book medical appointments
+* Book hairdresser/ cosmetics/ rehab
-* Transportdienste
+* Transport services

 ##### Tech/Plattform:

-* VideoChat (wenn Internet bei Zielgruppe gegeben wäre)
+* VideoChat (if Internet would be available for the target group)
-* Digitale Arzt Chat/ Arzt Visite (wenn Internet bei Zielgruppe gegeben wäre)
+* Digital doctor (video) chat/ doctor visit (if internet would be available for the target group)
-* Push Notifications Location Based Service für Hilfe an Helfer (Mehr Push vs Pull Prinzip für schnellere Hilfen)
+* Push Notifications Location Based Service for help to helpers (more push vs. pull principle for faster help)
-* Seamless Payment wenn ältere Zielgruppe App und Wallet o.ä.
+* Seamless payment (if older target group uses App and Wallet or similar)

 ##### Partnerschaften:

-* Mobility Services
-* Lebensmitteleinzelhandel
+* mobility services
-* Krankenkassen
+* Food Retail Trade
-* Apotheken/DocMorris
+* Health insurance companies
-* Banken/Bankgeschäft
+* Pharmacies/DocMorris
-* Telefonische Behördendienste/Gänge
+* Banks/banking business
+* Public telephone services/corridors
-* MyHammer o.ä für Hauswerksarbeiten/Handwerkerdienste.
+* MyHammer or similar for housework/craftsman services.

 #### Contributors
 <table>